 For which market segments is it particularly well-suited?
 Is it designed primarily for ease of use by staff serving customers, or as a self-service convenience for direct customer use?

-This is an ideal solution for Gourmet Hot Drink Vending market, that is growing constantly.
+This is an ideal solution for the Gourmet Hot Drink Vending market, which is growing constantly.

-The machine is a pure self-service convenience for direct customer use.
+The machine is pure self-service convenience for direct customer use.

-This machine brings high quality products, using the best EGRO technology combined with the wise use of top ingredients.
-From HALO you have 35 drinks selection combination, 2 kind of coffee beans freshly ground to order, 2 different kind of milk, high quality vending chocolate, an engaging touchscreen that allows to select the beverage and customize it according to the needs.
-Payment can be done directly at the machine (contactless via cellular 2G), or also at till.
+This machine brings high-quality products, using the best EGRO technology combined with the wise use of top ingredients.
+From HALO you have 35 drinks selection combination, 2 kinds of coffee beans freshly ground to order, 2 different kinds of milk, high quality vending chocolate, an engaging touchscreen that allows you to select the beverage and customize it according to the needs.
+Payment can be done directly at the machine (contactless via cellular 2G), or also at the till.

 The smart Self-Adjusting Grinder system ensures perfect grinding and correct extraction while also allowing you to correct any in-cup quality alterations caused by interaction with uncontrollable external factors, such as the state of preservation of the coffee and weather conditions.

-On request, Egro fully automatic coffee machines can be supplied with a number of payment system using external devices or such applications as Samsung Pay or WeChat Wallet.
-In partnership with our key clients, Egro LAB designs personalised solutions for all needs and it shares its wealth of experience with new customers to transform the demands of the market into brand new, state-of-the-art products.
+On request, Egro fully automatic coffee machines can be supplied with a number of payment systems using external devices or such applications as Samsung Pay or WeChat Wallet.
+In partnership with our key clients, Egro LAB designs personalized solutions for all needs and it shares its wealth of experience with new customers to transform the demands of the market into brand new, state-of-the-art products.

 Connect is the remote system, enabling the operator to monitor all the operations of a single fully automatic machine or of a whole set of machines.
-This makes it possible to adjust preferred settings for the various drinks, check the levels for beans, milk and waste drawer to notify the operator, analyse consumption statistics and read any messages relating to technical assistance and maintenance.
+This makes it possible to adjust preferred settings for the various drinks, check the levels for beans, milk, and waste drawer to notify the operator, analyze consumption statistics and read any messages relating to technical assistance and maintenance.

-What is its footprint, and what’s needed from a mechanicals standpoint (power, water) to ensure proper installation/operation?
+What is its footprint, and what’s needed from a mechanical standpoint (power, water) to ensure proper installation/operation?

-The machine is very compact and can be installed in a space of 90 cm (W), 185 cm (D) and 200 m (H). it can be installed anywhere under 13 AMP at 230V 1 phase, perfect to be installed in convenience store, universities, train stations, hospitals and every location where self-service is needed.
+The machine is very compact and can be installed in a space of 90 cm (W), 185 cm (D), and 200 m (H). it can be installed anywhere under 13 AMP at 230V 1 phase, perfect to be installed in convenience stores, universities, train stations, hospitals, and every location where self-service is needed.